Hawks vs Wizards: Game Preview, Injury Report, Betting Odds, Projected Starting Lineups For Tonight's Game

 Odds

-The Hawks are going to be favorites at home tonight according to Fanduel Sportsbook.
-Atlanta will be a 7.5-point favorite against the Wizards and the total is set for 234.
+According to Fanduel Sportsbook, the Hawks are going to be 4.5 point favorites vs the Wizards tonight.
+The total is set at 233.

 Projected Starting Lineups